dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 |   2   | Set scancode set 2    |
 |   3   | Set scancode set 3    |

-Now the keyboard will reply with 2 bytes: if we are setting the scancode, set the reply will be: `0xFA 0xFE`.
+The command has to be sent to the device port (`0x60`), and reply will be composed by two bytes: if we are setting the scancode, the reply will be: `0xFA 0xFE`.
 If we are reading the current used set the response will be: `0xFA` followed by one of the below values:

 | Value | Description       |
 |-------|-------------------|